austenld/austenld.github.io/_posts/2018-8-2-IMS-Theory.md

 ---

 Here we introduce the commonly referenced variables which will be discussed in further detail.
-These variables are grouped into three
-categories: instrument-state, mass, and measured quantities.

 Variables in IMS
 ================

+The variables which will be introduced can be grouped into three distinct categories: instrument-state, mass, and measured quantities.

 Instrument-State Variables: $$(L, V, E)$$ and $$(N, T, P)$$
 -------------------------------------------------------